-We see this behavior being implemented in rap lyrics.
+We see this change in rap lyrics.
 The artists commonly refer to women as female dogs and garden tools, and more common colloquialisms.
-They depict the women in stereo typical hyper sexed roles.
-Some may say it shouldn’t matter how to rap artists depict these women because it’s just a song, a lyric and they’re not talking about all women just some.
-The problem there is when you take a medium and you use it to show at gender and a bad light and there is no way to balance that image. it does matter.
-Hip-hop has a huge platform, it’s largely male and there is not a balance in their depictions of women.
-Also, historically the stereotype has been that black women and black men were hyper sexed.
+They depict the women in stereotypical hyper-sexed roles.
+Some may say it shouldn’t matter how rap artists depict these women because it’s just a song, a lyric and they’re not talking about all women, just some.
+The problem is when you take a medium and you use it to show a gender in a bad light, there is no way to balance that image.
+It does matter.
+Hip-hop has a huge platform, it’s largely male-dominated and there is no balance in their depictions of women.
 It is sad to see the struggle of this community be turned into a stereotype all over again.

 We see this behavior when US black celebrities decide to veer off the typical path of black celebrities.
 One that comes to mind is Oprah.
-She recently had her last episode and is now venturing into a network of her own the Oprah Winfrey network, OWN.
-Now Oprah has done a lot for the community overall not just black Americans, not just white Americans, not just Americans, but worldwide.
+She had her last episode and is now venturing into a network of her own the Oprah Winfrey Network, OWN.
+Oprah has done a lot for the community overall not just black Americans, not just white Americans, not just Americans, but worldwide.
 One of her accomplishments was a school in Africa.
 Oprah received a lot of flack from many in the black community for saying that she thought Africa should have a girls’ school for leadership.
 They felt she should have started a school in America.
-Some black Americans have said they don’t watch her show and they won’t watch her network.
-It costs a lot to be a cross over celebrity for black Americans.
-They risk alienation from a community.
+Some blacks have said they don’t watch her show and they won’t watch her network.
+Being a black crossover celebrity costs a lot in black America.
+Crossover celebrities risk alienation from the black community.
 They have to balance the desire for more in their careers and the ability to still belong to “the community” in a colloquial fashion.

-So here we have just a few snapshots of the inner struggles that continue to go on.
-The problem is some Black Americans have yet to understand they don’t need anyone’s approval or affirmation anymore.
+These were just a few snapshots of the inner struggles that continue to go on.
+The problem is some black Americans have yet to understand that they don’t need anyone’s approval or affirmation anymore.
 This is not a negative comment.
-This is not a declaration of war.
-This is just truth.
-People respect people who stand up and take responsibility for their actions.
-There seems to be a disconnect in the community that unfortunately some are all too willing to capitalize on, but to change.
+This is the truth.
+People respect people who stand up and take responsibility for their own actions, especially in America because it is our way.